 I’d almost forgotten, but Carolyn and I parleyed this trip to visit Taiwan.
 Taiwan was then (as it wants to be now), the “real China.”
 The

 purpose of visiting was to stay in the Palace Hotel, designed by Mme.
 Chiang Kai-shek and to see the treasures in the Palace Museum that Chiang Kai-shek took when he fled the Mainland.
 Magnificent.
-It was interesting to see the cult associated with Chiang and the Kuomintang, a slightly (!) different version than on the Mainland!
+It was interesting to see the cult associated with Chiang and the Kuomintang, a slightly (at least!) different version than on the Mainland!

 I said I’d wanted to get back to China as often as I could.
 When an opportunity came up to attend the IAS workshop in Beijing, I was interested.
 When I approached Provost McNew, she stated she didn’t realize my desire, and had named my friend Mike Seeborg as the faculty member whose way would be paid.
 I said if I could get nominated, I’d pay part of my own way and seek additional grant funding, and that’s how I got to travel to China with Mike, Minor and Ellen Myers.